FreedomBen/breakout71/Readme.md

 - removed : instant_upgrade
 - nerfed : helium : now need to be level 3 to have the same effect of keeping coins up
 - new level : Blinky by Big Goober
+- game over screen : perk list at the bottom, after unlocks and stats

 ## 29088680